Endpoint Security Software

 Key Features of Endpoint Security Software

-This component controls both incoming and outgoing network traffic, ensuring that unauthorized access attempts are blocked enhancing overall network security.
+• Firewalls: Controls both incoming and outgoing network traffic, ensuring that unauthorized access attempts are blocked to maintain optimum network security.

-Endpoint security software includes DLP features to prevent sensitive data from being compromised or leaked, ensuring compliance with data privacy regulations.
+• Data Loss Prevention (DLP): Endpoint security software typically includes DLP capabilities (but can also integrate with dedicated DLP tools) to prevent sensitive data from being compromised or leaked, ensuring compliance with data privacy regulations.

 Choosing the Right Endpoint Security Software